Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Introduction

-\begin{enumerate} \item[\textit{(i)}] Unlike conventional SOSM approaches, \emph{e.g.,} the work by~\citet{bartolini1998chattering}, that rely on system knowledge to construct the sliding variable, the proposed data-driven approach eliminates the need for a model, thereby enhancing practical applicability. \item[\textit{(ii)}] By virtue of generating SOSMs, the proposed data-driven ASSOSM controller enables the mitigation of the chattering problem, which is again beneficial for practical applications. \item[\textit{(iii)}] Unlike previous data-driven studies that require persistently exciting input signals in the classical sense during data collection (cf. ~\eqref{eq:new_rank_con_comp}), our framework removes this assumption and additionally operates with less data (cf. Remark~\ref{rem:disscusion}).
-In fact, our framework can be employed when the input signal for data collection is generated based on a feedback law (cf. Section~\ref{subsec:compare}) or even when it is constantly zero, provided that condition~\eqref{eq:new_rank_con} is satisfied.
-This significantly enhances practicality, as generating persistently exciting inputs for nonlinear systems remains a largely unresolved challenge. \item[\textit{(iv)}] The proposed unified framework simultaneously accounts for \emph{three distinct sources} of data noise: \emph{(a)} noisy state derivative measurements, \emph{(b)} unknown disturbance data, without requiring a known bound—unlike previous studies where such bounds are assumed and involved in the analysis, for instance, see~\citep[Assumption~2]{hu2025enforcing}—and \emph{(c)} \emph{noisy input data}, for which neither the noise bound nor its distribution is required.
-This differs from previous studies where such information explicitly appears in the analysis, \emph{e.g.,} see~\citep[Remark~8]{guo2021data}. \item[\textit{(v)}] Unlike prior data-driven approaches that rely on a library of functions capable of representing the true system dynamics~\citep{guo2021data,bisoffi2022data,de2023learning,lan2024data,hu2025enforcing,samari2025data}, our method, for the considered class of systems, avoids this assumption, thereby reducing the required system knowledge.
-Furthermore, whereas \citet{lan2024data} assume that the control matrix is known, our approach does not impose this requirement. \end{enumerate}
+\begin{enumerate} \item[\textit{(i)}] Unlike conventional SOSM control approaches (\emph{e.g.}, the work by~\citet{bartolini1998chattering}), {which} rely on system knowledge to construct the sliding variable, {the proposed framework does not require an exact system model.} More importantly, in contrast to the linear sliding variables commonly adopted in the literature~\citep{bartolini1998chattering}, which are generally insufficient for the objective of this paper, we propose a \emph{nonlinear} sliding variable systematically designed from data. \item[\textit{(ii)}] By virtue of generating SOSMs, the proposed data-driven ASSOSM controller mitigates chattering, which is beneficial for practical applications.
+Moreover, when only nonvanishing actuator disturbances are present, their effect is rejected after a finite time, and the closed-loop system is rendered semiglobally asymptotically stable (S-GAS) at the origin.
+In contrast, the framework by~\citet{chen2025data} guarantees that the closed-loop system is ISS with respect to these disturbances.
+Furthermore, while the aforementioned framework is specifically developed for polynomial systems, our approach is applicable to systems with beyond-polynomial dynamics. \item[\textit{(iii)}] The proposed framework simultaneously accounts for three distinct sources of noise/uncertainty affecting the collected data: \emph{(a)} noise-corrupted state derivative data, \emph{(b)} unknown disturbances acting during data collection, and \emph{(c)} noisy input data, for which neither a noise bound nor its distribution is required.
+This differs from previous studies in which such information explicitly appears in the analysis; \emph{e.g.}, see~\citep[Remark~8]{guo2021data}. \item[\textit{(iv)}] For the considered system class, the proposed framework requires no predefined library of functions to represent the nonlinear, not necessarily polynomial, functions in the lower dynamics. \end{enumerate}